TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Little Fighter 2 was wildly popular back in the early 2000s when it was in its prime.
 Catch anyone intently mashing their keyboards, and you could almost be certain LF2 was the culprit.

-Firen and Freeze combine to create Firzen
+Firen and Freeze combine to create Firzen.

-Image adapted from: BrotherzZzGaming
+Image adapted from: BrotherzZzGaming via YouTube

-You could choose from 24 different characters, each one with his/her own unique movesets and strengths.
+You could choose from 24 different characters, each one with their own unique movesets and strengths.
 Who can forget the iconic Firen and Freeze – representing fire and ice respectively -, two characters that combined in-battle to create the powerful Firzen?

 Little Fighter 1.

-Image credit: LittleFighter.com
+Image credit: LittleFighter

 And nothing beat the co-op function of LF2, where you and a friend could share 1 keyboard for a split-play sesh.
 The only downside to that was not being able to hide the fact that you were gaming instead of actually e-learning.